bingwt504/bing-collection-downloader-pro/README.md

 **Recommended workflow:**
 1. Use this tool (Downloader) to get images from Bing Collections.
-2. Unzip them in separaed subfolders into the `images/` folder of the Gallery Generator.
+2. Unzip them in subfolders into the `images/` folder of the Gallery Generator.
 3. Run the Gallery Generator to create a single HTML gallery combining multiple collections.

 # Important